GOVS: Frequently Asked Questions (FAQs)

 (9) Can a GOVS student participate in sports?

 Yes.
-Students may participate in sports and/or extracurricular activities at their district of residence.
+Students may participate in sports and/or extracurricular activities through their home school district (also known as their district of residence).
 Approval from the district must be granted and eligibility requirements must be met.
 In addition, the student’s GOVS counselor should be notified, as course pacing is an important component of eligibility.

 (10) I forgot my username and/or password to log in to my Chromebook or to the VLA system.
 What do I do?